 - Registration fee and annual dues payment provided.

 A Confirmation of Registration is required from applicants seeking reciprocal registration from any Canadian jurisdiction.
 The applicant must contact their primary jurisdiction in Canada to request a Confirmation of Registration to be prepared and emailed directly to the AAA.

 AAA RAs that wish to obtain registration/licensure in another province must apply to the provincial architecture association of their desired destination of practice.
 Please contact the desired provincial association directly for information on their registration requirements.

 To obtain a Confirmation of Registration from the AAA, please submit a Confirmation of Licence/Registration Form

 .
 The AAA will complete and forward a Confirmation of Registration to the requested provincial architecture association and advise the member.

 The updated Mutual Recognition Agreement (MRA)

-between the National Council of Architectural Registration Boards (NCARB) and the Canadian Architectural Licensing Authorities (CALA) took effect on January 1, 2014.
+between the National Council of Architectural Registration Boards (NCARB) and the Regulatory Organizations of Architecture in Canada (ROAC) took effect on January 1, 2014.
 This allows architects in jurisdictions participating in the new agreement to seek registration via the AAA’s U.S. and Canada Reciprocity Registration Application

 Architects in jurisdictions participating in the new agreement must be citizens or permanent residents of their home country (Canada or United States).
 They must also have a valid licence to practise architecture in their home jurisdiction, plus 2,000 hours (approximately one year) of post-licensure experience.